 How to Spend 4,000 Dollars in 3 Months (or More!)

 Travel rewards cards with big welcome offers often require a substantial amount of spending in a certain timeframe to unlock the bonus.
-For example, 2 of the top cards for beginners, the Chase Sapphire Reserve® and Chase Sapphire Preferred® Card, come with a minimum spending requirement of $4,000 on purchases in the first 3 months of account opening.
+For example, 2 of the best travel credit cards, the Chase Sapphire Reserve® and Chase Sapphire Preferred® Card, come with a minimum spending requirement of $4,000 on purchases in the first 3 months of account opening.

 Here are 40 ways to meet minimum spending on your new credit card!